 People may believe heart disease correlates solely with physical actions (a lack of exercise, poor diets, smoking, excessive drinking), however, attitudes, emotions, and thoughts are equally significant.
 Thought processes can accelerate the onset of heart disease and hinder taking concrete strides to promote health.
 A few may sense a loss of control over their life with taking medication, making time for exercise and giving up favorite foods.
 Making modifications in everyday life is not easy as it takes training to instill these new practices.
 To sneak a cigarette or cheat on a diet may satisfy an immediate desire, but will hinder the long-term goal of improving health.
-Cultivating a healthy lifestyle can diminish the risk of heart disease or manage the condition, even if a higher risk is due to uncontrollable determinants such as sex, family history or age.
+Cultivating a healthy lifestyle such as following Dr. Dean Ornish’s program can diminish the risk of heart disease or manage the condition, even if a higher risk is due to uncontrollable determinants such as sex, family history or age.

 Heart disease has several mind-body associations.
 Prolonged stress due to difficulties at home or work can contribute to circulation problems that link to high blood pressure and other heart conditions.
 As with many conditions, the effects on the body vary from person to person.
 Some manage anxiety to motivate while others may just lose their temper and become frustrated.
 How people manage tension, influences cardiovascular responses.
 Studies have shown that if stress makes someone irritable or angry then the individual is more likely to develop heart disease.
 In fact, how people respond to anxiety may be a greater risk factor contributing to the development of future heart related ailments than high cholesterol or smoking.
 Clinically depressed people are at substantially higher risk of suffering a heart attack or stroke because they are twice as likely to suffer heart related conditions.
 Depression can also hamper the aftereffect of a stroke, recuperation from heart surgeries or heart attacks.
 The immediate shock of coming so close to death along with the stress of possibly having a long recuperation, as well as the fear that another, potentially more dangerous event could occur without warning.